Model selection applied to reconstructions of the Dark Energy: Reconstruction methodology

 The variation from the fiducial model averaged over the bin is $\delta f_i = f_i - f_{\rm fid}$, where the fiducial model is the underlying scheme upon which our reconstruction will be dependant on.
 In this way the covariance matrix can be obtained by

 and therefore the associated prior

 Finally, once the prior is given (or equivalently $\chi_{\rm prior}^2 = -2 \ln P_{\rm prior}$), our total $\chi^2$ to minimize becomes

 The fiducial model could be one previously known, for instance in the case of the dark energy EoS, it could be the cosmological constant with \wde $=-1$ or $\rho_{\tt DE}(z)$=constant.
-However, demanding a behaviour like the cosmological constant may create a bias selection.
+However, demanding a behaviour like the cosmological constant may create a bias when performing the reconstruction.
 The same would be true for any other fixed fiducial model, so we opted for the floating prior proposed by \cite{crittenden2012fables}, where

-here $z_j$ is the position of the amplitude $f_j$ and $N_j$ is the number of parameters that fulfills the condition $|z_j-z_i|\leq z_c$.
+here $z_j$ is the position of the amplitude $f_j$ and $N_j$ is the number of amplitudes that fulfill the condition $|z_j-z_i|\leq z_c$.
 This floating prior makes sure that the parameter values stay continuous by evaluating the mean value of each parameter with its immediate neighbors.

+It is important to mention that the correlation function method applied here is used as an ``agnostic'' way of reducing overfitting, agnostic in the sense that our imposed correlations are mainly obtained via a data-driven approach, not a theory-driven one, i.e. effective field theories (EFTs) such as Quintessence or Horndeski \cite{Colgain:2021pmf, Raveri:2017qvt, Espejo:2018hxa, Pogosian:2021mcs, Raveri:2021dbu}.
+This could provide a small bias against EFTs, particularly Quintessence, as explained in \cite{Colgain:2021pmf}.
+Also, since this method is being used as a way to diminish overfitting it could even prevent some interesting features to appear or even wither existing ones, such as the disappearance of wiggles in \cite{Pogosian:2021mcs, Raveri:2021dbu} when using a theory prior.
+To see if any possible bias may arise we will have an instance where we do not use the Correlation Function method (as seen in Fig. \ref{fig:rho_eos_corr_4y2x}).